Early-Entry Pathways Guides For High School Students

-Start your NDSU degree early by taking online, asynchronous courses that count toward your college degree and general education requirements.
-You can complete them on your schedule—no campus visit required.
+Start your NDSU degree while you are still in high school by taking online, asynchronous courses that count toward your college degree and general education requirements.
+You can complete them on your schedule - no campus visit required.
+Learn more about our Early-Entry Program.
+Students, parents, and/or teachers should use the information on this page for course planning tips.

 • NDSU general education requirements